-It’s been a whirlwind of a decade for piano rocker extraordinaire Andrew McMahon.
-He shelved his former band, Something Corporate at the peak of their success, defeated leukemia (capturing his winning battle on film from start to finish), formed a solo project under the moniker Jack’s Mannequin, for which he released three stellar albums, while squeezing in a brief Something Corporate reunion tour somewhere in between.
+It’s been a whirlwind of a decade for piano-rocker extraordinaire Andrew McMahon.
+He shelved his former band, Something Corporate at the peak of their success, defeated leukemia (capturing his winning battle on film from start to finish), formed a solo project under the moniker Jack’s Mannequin, for which he released three stellar albums (all while squeezing in a brief Something Corporate reunion tour somewhere in between).
 Now, McMahon has decided to shed the Jack’s Mannequin name and put out material simply as “Andrew McMahon.”
 After warming up as an opening act for the band fun., Andrew is embarking on his first solo tour, which includes a SOLD OUT show at Cleveland’s own Grog Shop on Saturday, April 6.

 Fans that have followed both of Andrew’s projects can expect the best of both Jack’s Mannequin and Something Corporate on his upcoming dates, as well as new material he has in the works.
 In an interview with CleveRock on March 18, Andrew stated: